Corporate-Jargon/CS388Project/README.md

 * Posts can be flagged for removal
 * Following other users
 * Can search for communities
-* Users can own/create more than one community
+* Users can create a community
 * Users can select moderators for the community

 ### 2. Screen Archetypes